From the Mixed-Up Files of Mrs. Basil E. Frankweiler

 by E.L.
 Konigsburg

 From the Mixed-Up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg is assigned in US schools at grades 4–6, with a Lexile measure of 700L.
-It appears across 1 curriculum reference and 1 state, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 3 curriculum references and 2 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where From the Mixed-Up Files of Mrs. Basil E. Frankweiler is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.